ToCSharp/TypeScriptAST/README.md

 # TypeScriptAST
 .NET port of Microsoft's TypeScript parser for simple AST manipulation.

-If works with TypeScript, JavaScript and DefinitelyTyped(".d.ts") files.
+If works with TypeScript, JavaScript and DefinitelyTyped(".d.ts") files and gives the same tree as typescriptServices.js.

 ## TS file modification Example